 In the past, people also queued up at the KVR before the office was actually opened.
 There is no guarantee for this, especially since the office only allows a restricted number of visitors.

 Another option suggested on the official website, is registering by post.

 Additionally, you can email the office firstname.lastname@example.org.

 You won’t get an appointment through this method, but this is additional evidence that you’ve tried to register, but no appointments were available.

 Lastly, if you managed to get an online booking, make sure you check your email to confirm the appointment again!
 It is not a confirmation email, but a verification.
 So, don’t make this rookie mistake!!!

-During this horrifying roller coaster ride, I did receive advice from Die Rechtshilfe für Ausländer*innen München e.V..
-It is an NGO that offers free legal consultant service for refugees & immigrants.
-They were very helpful in explaining my legal rights in Germany and definitely calmed my fears.
+I know it’s still frustrating having to wait for a long time for an appointment and it can feel like riding on a never-ending roller coaster.
+During my wait, I felt very helpless.
+Luckily, I contacted the Die Rechtshilfe für Ausländer*innen München e.V.
+This NGO offers free legal consultant service for refugees & immigrants.
+They were very helpful in explaining my legal rights in Germany and it definitely calmed my fear.

 So whichever stage of application you’re in, stay optimistic and be patient.
 There is positivity at the end of the rainbow.